USDA information About Pet Travel

 When you are planning to take your pet overseas, it is important to remember that you must obtain a travel certificate for each of your furry friends.
 Only USDA-approved veterinarians can provide you with a travel certificate.
-At Inwood, Dr. Tsung is a certified USDA-approved veterinarian.
+At Inwood, we have vets who are certified USDA-approved veterinarian.
 She is happy to provide you with the resources you need for any trip outside of the country.
 For your convenience, we have compiled the following guidelines to help you prepare for your travel:

 Give yourself plenty of time to plan your trip.
 Contact the embassy of the country you are traveling to and gather their requirements on what you would need to bring your pet into that country.
 Certain countries have strict regulations, such as your pet having an international microchip or vaccinations.
 Make sure that you know this information ahead of time, and set aside enough time to get everything done.

 Contact the airline you are using to find out what requirements they have about bringing pets on board.
 Be sure to ask them what type of carriers are permitted.
 Get your carrier early, and get your pet acclimatized to the carrier.

 After you have all your information and documents, call us up to make an appointment.
 We will do our best to help you with your travel plans.
 Some countries require a USDA-approved veterinarian to examine your pet 10 days before your flight date to thoroughly check your pet to make sure your pet is healthy enough for international travel.
 After we go through this screening with you, you will receive a USDA travel certificate for your pet.